UtrechtUniversity/ricgraph/docs/ricgraph_comparison.md

 from various sources and
 combine them into one data structure.
 This section will give a short explanation of some of these approaches and how they compare to Ricgraph.
+This comparison was last updated in spring 2024.

 [Return to main README.md file](../README.md#ricgraph---research-in-context-graph).